 Chorizo toad in the hole

 Guests always tend to squabble over yorkies on the big day.
 Seeing as they’re such a crowd-pleaser, why not offer them as Christmas canapés appetiser, too?
-While we’re sure guests would be more than happy to gobble them up straight from the oven, there are a number of tasty toppings you can fill Yorkshire puddings with.
+While I’m sure guests would be more than happy to gobble them up straight from the oven, there are a number of tasty toppings you can fill Yorkshire puddings with.
 Whether it’s roast beef and horseradish or cocktail sausages on a bed of red onion chutney topped with English mustard, they are guaranteed to go down a treat.
 For those avoiding meat, fill with truffle mac ‘n’ cheese, or Brie and cranberry.
 Short on time?
 Try these mini beef-filled Yorkshire puddings from M&S. They’re filled with porcini mushrooms and a red wine jus: divine!

 No gathering is complete without a cheeseboard – whether it’s for your fifth course, or your first!
-For a balanced Christmas canapés offering, we’d suggest a couple of cheeses from the following varieties: Cheddar, soft, blue and goat’s.
+For a balanced Christmas canapés offering, I suggest a couple of cheeses from the following varieties: Cheddar, soft, blue and goat’s.
 Crowd-pleasers such as Brie, Roquefort and Stilton are all great contenders too.
 For an extra treat, why not add a generous slice of Fortnum & Mason’s Truffled Cheddar Wedge to your board?
 It’s wonderfully creamy, smooth and moreish.
 Of course, condiments also play a key part.
 A tomato chutney is guaranteed to go down well, as is a Piccalilli or quince jam.
-We’ll never refuse a generous dollop of Harvey Nichols’ Christmas Chutney either.
+I’ll never refuse a generous dollop of Harvey Nichols’ Christmas Chutney either.
 Other accoutrements to consider include crusty bread, crackers, figs, grapes, and sliced pear.
 Don’t forget the wine either – deep reds and port come highly recommended.

 Bloody Mary prawn cocktails

 Would it even be Christmas without a prawn cocktail?
-No, we didn’t think so!
+No, I didn’t think so!
 This 1960s favourite still reigns supreme at this wonderful time of year.
-And we’re certainly not complaining!
+And I’m certainly not complaining!
 To give this classic Christmas canapés treat a contemporary spin, why not opt for a Bloody Mary twist?
 The flavours of this tomato and vodka-based cocktail lend themselves well to prawns, and the dish can be rustled up in minutes.
 Simply add some finely diced tomato, a dash of vodka and a touch of chilli to your usual recipe.
 Serve in a small tumbler or shot glass, with a king prawn and lime wedge garnish on the side.
 If you’re in a rush, try Heston Blumenthal’s from Waitrose

 This time of year might be synonymous with figgy pudding thanks to the popular carol, but whole figs can make for delicious Christmas canapés too!
 Filling them with cheese works well: think goat’s, blue or even Camembert.
 If you’re going for the latter, pop them in the oven for five minutes before serving so the figs are warm and the cheese is gooey.
 Garnish with a drizzle of honey and a sprig of rosemary.